heymichellemac/heymichellemac-hugo/content/blog/2021/11/table-of-contents-jekyll.md

 Everything should be setup and ready to go so simply start up your Jekyll project and see how things work.
 You should see a table of contents has been added to the blog posts you've specified.

 You can of course tweak the toc configuration in config.yml and the CSS styling to suit your needs but this implementation works very well for me.

----

-## Wrap Up

-I hope this walkthrough helped you to add a table of contents to your Jekyll website.
-If you have any questions or comments, let me know!
-I also have a number of other Jekyll related blog posts you can read down below 👇